dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

-In the hostnames section, we specified an host which should be DNS resolvable and point to the Public IP of the gateway.
+In the hostnames section, we specified an host which should be DNS resolvable and point to the Public IP of the gateway (In my case, this is through an Azure DNS zone, but it's quite simple so I won't detailled that here &#128541;).

 ```bash